Genitourinary Syndrome of Menopause

 Natural oils such as sweet almond oil, coconut oil, or light olive oil can also be used as vaginal moisturisers and for lubrication.
 Any safe liquid substance which you find works for you is fine as well.
 Remember that if you are using condoms you need to avoid using oil as it can increase the risk of condoms breaking.

-As discussed above there are water based vaginal lubricants and natural oils which also act as a vaginal moisturiser.
-There are also products designed specifically as vaginal moisturisers, such as Replens®.
-This is available in individual applicators which are inserted into the vagina.
+As discussed above there are water-based vaginal lubricants and natural oils which also act as a vaginal moisturiser.
+There are also products designed specifically as vaginal moisturisers, such as YES VM® and Replens®.
+YES VM® is available online and in pharmacies.

 Menopause Hormone Therapy (also known as hormone replacement therapy or HRT) is the use of hormones (usually oestrogen and progestogen) in the form of a patch, gel, or tablet.
 It is most often used to relieve the other symptoms of menopause such as hot flushes and night sweats but can also be effective in reducing the symptoms of GSM.
 Menopause Hormone Therapy is only available on prescription.

-You would need to discuss the use of MHT with your GP or make an appointment with one of the doctors at the Canberra Menopause Centre to discuss your suitability for MHT.
-Call 6247 3077.
+If you are interested in Menopause Hormone Therapy you would need to discuss it with your GP or make an appointment with one of the doctors at the Canberra Menopause Centre*.

 Laser treatments for GSM have been available in Australia for a few years, however there is currently little evidence for the effectiveness of these treatments.
 There are some clinical trials underway.